skip to content

 Bell, Margaret

-Margaret (Maggie) Bell was born in 1865 in the Queanbeyan district, the first of several daughters to Johnston Bell and Mary nee Field.
-The family later moved to Yass where Margaret attended Yass Public School, receiving an award for 'perseverance and diligence' in her final year.
+Margaret (Maggie) Bell was born in 1865 in the Queanbeyan district, the first of four daughters to farmer Johnston Bell and Mary nee Field.
+The family later moved to Yass where Margaret completed her education at Yass Public School, receiving an award in her final year for her 'perseverance and diligence' ['Yass Courier', 24 December 1880, p.
+2].

-Biography prepared by Joanne Toohey, 2023.
-Sources consulted include NSW school teachers' rolls 1868-1908, NSW school and related records 1876-1979, historic newspapers, NSW births, deaths and marriages index, and Early Education and Schools in the Canberra Region, (1999) by Lyall Gillespie.
+[Biography prepared by Joanne Toohey, 2023.
+Sources consulted include NSW school teachers' rolls 1868-1908, NSW school and related records 1876-1979, historic newspapers, NSW births, deaths and marriages index, and Early Education and Schools in the Canberra Region, (1999) by Lyall Gillespie.]

 Schools